Deploying Deletions

 file (the view file)

-As these are only files, everything will be deleted in the next environment upon deployment.
+All files are deleted in the next environment upon deployment.

 Deletions of content and media won't be detected during deployments.
 You must manually delete them on each environment where removal is desired.